2003 Indianapolis 500: Background

 The biggest interest story going into the race was the impending retirement of popular veteran Michael Andretti.
 Andretti announced that the 2003 Indy 500 would be his final race, and that he would retire from driving immediately after, to focus on team ownership.
-(Note that Andretti came out of retirement and returned to drive at Indy in 2006-2007.)
+(Note that Andretti came out of retirement and returned to drive at Indy in 2006–2007.)

-Despite the open wheel "split" continuing into what was now its eighth season, nearly all of the top CART-based teams entered at Indy for 2003.
-It was the fourth consecutive year that CART-based teams entered the Indy 500, and each successive year saw an increased number of participants "crossing over."
-The 2003 season was a turning point in the "split," as several teams, including Penske, Andretti-Green, Ganassi, and Rahal pulled out of CART and defected permanently to the Indy Racing League on a full-time bases.
-One of the few holdouts for 2003 was Newman/Haas Racing.
-Paul Tracy, a key fixture in the controversial 2002 race, also did not enter.
+The open wheel "Split" continued into what was now its eighth year.
+However, nearly all of the top teams and drivers from CART entered at Indy for 2003.
+It was the fourth consecutive year that CART-based teams entered the Indy 500, and each successive year had seen an increased number of participants "crossing over".
+The 2003 season was a turning point in the "Split", as several teams, including Penske, Andretti Green, Ganassi, and Rahal pulled out of CART and defected permanently to the Indy Racing League full-time.
+One of the few holdouts in 2003 was Newman/Haas Racing.
+Paul Tracy, a key fixture in the controversial 2002 race (who was driving for Forsythe), also did not enter.

-During the spring Dario Franchitti of Andretti-Green Racing was injured in a motorcycle accident, which sidelined him for most of the season.
-Robby Gordon replaced him in the car at Indy, and Gordon planned to attempt the Indy-Charlotte "Double Duty."
+During the spring Dario Franchitti of Andretti Green Racing was injured in a motorcycle accident, which sidelined him for most of the season.
+Robby Gordon replaced him in the car at Indy, and Gordon planned to attempt the Indy-Charlotte "Double Duty".

 After changes in the rules, Greg Ray entered and qualified a car carrying the number 13.
 It was the first time #13 appeared on a car at the Indy 500 since George Mason in 1914.
 From 1926 to 2002, usage of #13 was not permitted, and throughout the entire history of the race, was generally avoided by competitors due to superstitions.

 For the first time ever, a support race was scheduled for the month of May at Indy.
 The Menards Infiniti Pro Series arrived at the Speedway for the inaugural Freedom 100.
 The race was scheduled for the Saturday of Bump Day weekend.